 - UK citizens who work regularly in the EU

-At present the framework with which UK companies can employ EU citizens is yet to be established.
+At present, the framework with which UK companies can employ nationals of EU countries is yet to be established.
 However, it is advised that UK companies who have hired EU citizens should consider arranging appropriate work visas for those who will start working in the UK after the end of the transition period.

-It is anticipated that the rules affecting 3rd country nationals will remain the same as before Brexit.
-Depending on citizenship, visitors will be required to hold a valid UK tourist visa, or visa-waiver, such as an EVW as specified at the present time.
-However, it isn’t expected that Brexit will change the visa policy for non-EU citizens visiting Britain.
+It is anticipated that the rules affecting 3rd-country nationals will remain the same as before Brexit.
+Depending on nationality, visitors will be required to hold a valid UK tourist visa or visa-waiver, such as an EVW as specified at the present time.
+However, it is not expected that Brexit will change the visa policy for non-EU citizens visiting Britain.

-The end of the Brexit transition period is fast-approaching and it’s more important than ever to prepare for these changes appropriately.
-With the news from the UK Government that Freedom of Movement could end faster than anticipated, it is recommended to ensure your passport is up-to-date with more than 6 months validity before visiting the EU or UK and to consult the UK Government website regularly for any further announcements.
+The end of the Brexit transition period is fast-approaching and it is more important than ever to prepare for these changes appropriately.
+With the news from the UK Government that Freedom of Movement will most likely end after 2020, it is recommended to ensure your passport is up-to-date with more than 6 months’ validity before visiting the EU or UK and to consult the UK Government website regularly for any further announcements.